IMOS - Glossary

 ECA: Abbreviation for Emission Control Area.

-Equipment: In the Veson IMOS Platform, Equipment can refer to boats, barges, or a combination of both.
+Equipment: In IMOS, Equipment can refer to boats, barges, or a combination of both.
 See Tow.

 Estimate: See Voyage Estimate.